Eli Rubenstein: Films: Producer/Co-Producer & Director

 On June 4, 2025, Holocaust Survivor Day, the International March of the Living premiered the documentary Heroes of the Holocaust: 80 Years Since Liberation on i24 News and its YouTube channel.
-This film commemorated the 80th anniversary of the liberation of Nazi concentration camps and the end of World War II.
+This film commemorated the 80th anniversary of the liberation of Nazi concentration camps and the end of World War II, with footage of an October 7th delegation and Survivors.